 1. They want to be with you

-One of the major ways you will know your cat trusts you is one of the most obvious.
+One of the major ways you know your cat trusts you is one of the most obvious.
 They simply want to spend time with you.
 If there is someone you dislike or distrust, you will probably not want to spend your time with them.
 The same goes for your cat.
 Cats only stay in places where they feel secure, such as hiding in dark spaces.
 If your cat has confidence in you, they trust you are unlikely to hurt or attack them.
 If they sit beside you on the couch or nap on your lap, they are showing this sense of security.

 This might be seen most at bedtime.
 If your cat wants to sleep with you, whether on your chest or by your feet, it is a beautiful demonstration of the trust they have in you.
 Not only do they feel like you will not hurt them, but they will feel protected by you.
-Although, they may also have a practical ulterior motive of wanting to keep warm, but even then they will only do it if the trust is there.
+They may also have a practical ulterior motive of wanting to keep warm, but even then they will only do it if the trust is there.

 2. They rub up against you

-Many tutors wonder why cats are so keen to rub up against you.
-Whether they are greeting you home from work, waiting on their dinner or simply rubbing for no reason, it can be one of the nicest displays of affection.
-However, there is more to it than giving a feline hug.
+There is more to rubbing against you than giving a feline hug.
 Cats secrete pheromones from different parts of their body.
 On their head and face they have glands for this purpose.
-They use this to mark territory as well as possession.
+They use this to mark territory as well as their possessions.
 When your cat rubs against you, they are showing they love you, they trust you and that they consider you part of their family.

 With their lack of opposable thumbs, cats are notoriously bad at folding wrapping paper.
 For this reason, the present selection they choose to bring you is fairly limited.
 This doesn't mean they won't be happy to bring you a gift.
 It does mean it will usually be in the form of an unwrapped dead animal.
-There is still scholarly debate over the exact reason why cats bring you this food, but it is generally considered to be part of the teaching habit.
+There is still scholarly debate over the exact reason why cats bring you dead animals and other presents, but it is generally considered to be part of the teaching habit.

-The behavior of turning over and exposing their underbelly for petting is a more common behavior in dogs.
-This is because dogs generally don't have the same trust issues which many cats do.
+The behavior of cats turning over and exposing their underbelly for petting is a more common behavior in dogs.
+This is because dogs generally don't have the same trust issues of cats.
 If a cat does this, it is showing an extreme state of relaxation and they have a great level of trust in you.
 This is because cats generally do not like their bellies being touched.
 It makes them feel vulnerable and they often will attack people, even guardians, if they go near it.

 Even cats which do have high levels of trust in their owners will not let their belly be touched for any length of time.
 It is wise not to take it personally.
 If they do, however, then the trust bond is very strong.